 Zhenzhen Zhang (email@example.com) is a PhD student working on an interdisciplinary project linking together stormwater management, green schoolyards, and flood modeling in the city of Raleigh.
 Sound interesting?
 Ask her about it!

 Rachel Szczytko worked on the Muddy Sneakers project and graduated December 2017.
-After working with us for an extra semester as a research assistant & at the NC Office of Public Affairs, Rachel is now working with the Pisces Foundation in San Francisco, CA.
+Rachel is now working as an associate program officer with the Pisces Foundation in San Francisco, CA.

 Elke Grether worked on the USDA NIFA Agritourism & Education project and is now pursuing other opportunities back in Oklahoma.